niknizov0-prog/deposit-silent-failure-detector/README.md

-# 🛡️ Silent Failure Detector
+# 🛡️ Simple webhook-based silent deposit failure detector

 A minimal monitoring service that detects **silent failures** in operational workflows
 and notifies humans when expected actions do not occur within a defined time window.